 Alaska has adopted the federal workplace recordkeeping requirements for illness and injury reports and employee medical records by reference (8 AAC 61.010).
-The state's requirement for notification of fatal injuries or hospitalizations is stricter than federal requirements.

 The employer must keep illness and injury records (OSHA Forms 300, 300A, and 301) for five years (29 CFR 1904.29).
 Employers in certain low-hazard industry groups are exempt from the federal illness and injury recordkeeping requirements, including most retail establishments, finance, insurance, real estate, and service firms (29 CFR 1904.2).
 Contact the nearest OSHA regional office to determine if your firm is exempt.